Privacy Policy

 Instagram Privacy Policy Summary

-🤝 Purpose: Optimization of our service
+🤝 Purpose: Optimization of our services

 📓 Processed data: Data such as user behavior data, information about your device and your IP address.

-📅 Storage duration: until Instagram no longer needs the data for their purposes
+📅 Storage period: until Instagram no longer needs the data for its purposes

 ⚖️ Legal bases: Art.
-6 para.
-1 lit. a GDPR (consent), Art.
-6 para.
-1 lit. f GDPR (Legitimate interests)
+6(1)(a) GDPR (consent), Art.
+6(1)(f) GDPR (legitimate interests)

 What is Instagram?